xVini16x/unity-levelbuilder/README.md

 - **I have a lot of exceptions and the tool does not behave as expected.
 What did I do wrong?**
 	- Rooms spawnned and extended with this tool rely on an internal data structure.
 If you modify the room manually for example by deleting or moving parts, the data structure can get broken and the tool features will not work anymore.
 - **How do I create my own prefabs for *room spawning*?**
     - You can use any 3D modeling software to create meshes.
-Please be aware that the prefabs need to stick to some conditions
+Please be aware that the prefabs need to stick to some conditions.
+See [here](#creating-own-3d-models) for more information.
-	  - basic wall needs to have the same length as the floor
-	  - wall and corner thickness needs to be the same
-	  - corners and floor neeed to have a square shape
-	  - length of shortened walls (left and right) need to match the length of basic wall minus corner length

 ---